Bengisunz/Data-Analytics-and-Machine-Learning-Projects/README.md

 # SmallWorks
-l put the ad-hoc works of mine.
+l put the ad-hoc projects of mine.